danielshort3/Chatbot-LoRA-RAG/README.md

 After running the pipeline and producing `faiss.index`, `meta.jsonl` and the merged 4‑bit model directory, build `Dockerfile.sagemaker` and push the image to ECR.
 Copy the artifacts into a `model/` directory before building so the container includes everything required for inference on SageMaker.
+Dependency installation uses `requirements.sagemaker.txt` during the build.

 ## Configuration